On Deformation Quantizations of Hypertoric varieties: Quantum Hamiltonian reduction

 \subsection{The case $d = 1$}

-In specific cases it is possible to make Proposition \ref{prop:shiftingcone} more explicit.
+In specific cases it is possible to strengthen Proposition \ref{prop:shiftingcone}.
 One such case is when the torus $\T$ is one dimensional.
-Here the sets $\mc{Q}_\chi$ (which are define in (\ref{sec:newdefQ})) can be explicitly described, as was done in \cite{ToricVdB}.
+Here the sets $\mc{Q}_\chi$ (which will be defined in Definition \ref{defn:lambdas2}) can be explicitly described, as was done in \cite{ToricVdB}.
 Since $A$ is assumed to be unimodular and $a_i \neq 0$ for all $i$ we see that $a_i = \pm 1$ for all $i$.
 After reordering we may assume that $a_1, \ds, a_k = 1$ and $a_{k+1}, \ds, a_n = -1$.
 For simplicity let us assume that $n > 1$.
-Then \bdm
+Then

-\edm In this situation $\X_\Q = \Q$ and there are two $1$-cones with respect to the action of $\T$ on $\mu^{-1}(0)$, they are $\Q_{\ge 0}$ and $\Q_{\le 0}$.
+In this situation $\X_\Q = \Q$ and there are two $1$-cones with respect to the action of $\T$ on $\mu^{-1}(0)$, they are $\Q_{\ge 0}$ and $\Q_{\le 0}$.
 Applying Theorem \ref{thm:equivalence} gives

 \begin{prop} Let $\dim \T = 1$ and $n > 1$ and choose $\chi \in \mf{t}^*$.
 For $\delta \neq 0$, let $\AW_\chi$ denote the corresponding $W$-algebra on $Y(A,\delta)$. \begin{enumerate}[(i)] \item When $\delta = 1$ we have an equivalence $\underline{\Mod}^{\mathrm{good}}_F(\AW_\chi) \, \stackrel{\sim}{\longrightarrow} \, \U_\chi \mmod$ if and only if $\chi \in (\C \backslash \Z) \cup \Z_{\ge 0}$ and $\underline{\Mod}^{\mathrm{good}}_F(\AW_\chi) = \Mod^{\mathrm{good}}_F(\AW_\chi)$ if and only if $\chi \in (\C \backslash \Z) \cup \Z_{\ge n-k}$. \item When $\delta = -1$ we have an equivalence $\underline{\Mod}^{\mathrm{good}}_F(\AW_\chi) \, \stackrel{\sim}{\longrightarrow} \, \U_\chi \mmod$ if and only if $\chi \in (\C \backslash \Z) \cup \Z_{< 0}$ and $\underline{\Mod}^{\mathrm{good}}_F(\AW_\chi) = \Mod^{\mathrm{good}}_F(\AW_\chi)$ if and only if $\chi \in (\C \backslash \Z) \cup \Z_{\le k-n}$. \end{enumerate} \end{prop}